 There comes a time in (almost) everyone’s life when we feel single and alone.
-Truly, deeply, and very much vulnerably so.
+Truly, deeply, and vulnerably.

 Maybe we just went through a breakup, or had a loved one pass away.